georchestra/georchestra/doc/build.md

 SUCCESS ?
 Good, you're ready for the next step.
 If not, you should review carefully the error messages and [ask for help](http://www.georchestra.org/community.html) if you don't understand what happens.

+Note that if you're connecting to the internet through proxies, you need to [tell maven how to reach public repositories](http://maven.apache.org/guides/mini/guide-proxies.html).

 ## Build the modules